xenorama/oneirotomy/README.md

 * check also the limitations of certain work-flows and objects, as not all functionality can be provided natively and/or instantaneously
 * generally, consider which parts of your patch translate from timing-sensitive or signal domain to video domain
 * add the objects in documented ways to any jit.world's rendering process in Max
+* specify all desired settings to **the.jit.thalamus** _prior_ to recording and subseuent rendering (i.e., chaning the _framerate_ is likely to purge all previously captured data or to distort the results)
+Note that since these objects are **abstractions**, they cannot link with an **attrui** nor can they respond to the **universal** object for example

+#### General Approach
+In **Oneirotomy**, the approach to render lossless hiQ video is to capture and record everything that is subject to precise timing and which operates at high priority in the scheduler before starting the step-by-step rendering process.
+The latter is performed _offline_ and will ignore all realtime data while rebuilding what has been recorded.
+Needless to say, the rendering times may extend heavily.

 #### Edit & Development:
 * advanced knowledge of Max/MSP/Jitter